Donghan5/Weather_API/README.md

 - Validate and sanitize all user inputs
 - Keep dependencies up to date

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License.

 ## 🙏 Acknowledgments

 - Weather data provided by 3rd party weather APIs
 - Built with [NestJS](https://nestjs.com/)

-## 📞 Support

-For questions or issues, please open an issue on GitHub.